IRISH CRIME WRITERS

 Former Head of News and Current Affairs for BBC Northern Ireland, author of psychological thrillers including Inheritance (1996), Reckoning (1998) and Lunenburg (2000).John Banville

-Celebrated Irish writer, some of whose mainstream novels (The Book of Evidence, Athena) are concerned with crime both amateur and professional; he has now begun to produce further crime books under the pseudonym Benjamin Black (Christine Falls, The Silver Swan).Vincent Banville
+Celebrated Irish writer, some of whose mainstream novels (The Book of Evidence, Athena) were already concerned with crime both amateur and professional; he has now begun to produce further crime books under the pseudonym Benjamin Black (Christine Falls, The Silver Swan).Vincent Banville

-Distinguished straight novelist who has also turned his hand to crime and to children's writing.Alex Barclay
+Distinguished straight novelist (formerly known as Vincent Lawrence), who has also turned his hand to crime and to children's writing.Alex Barclay

 American-born novelist, author of A View to Die For, published by Poolbeg.Colin Bateman